 A credit card is often essential for small business owners, as it enables them to purchase items quickly without having to be secured against business assets.
 In 2021, as businesses look to get back on their feet following global COVID-19 disruption and country-wide lockdowns, a business credit card may be a helping hand for a company looking to recover.

-There are many credit card companies that offer new and existing businesses the opportunity to get a corporate card with great offers and fast approval.
+Many credit card companies offer new and existing businesses the opportunity to get a corporate card with great offers and fast approval.
 You can apply for your card even if you have bad credit as a sole trader.
-Here are the best deals.
+Keep reading below to see the best deals available in 2021.

 Business Credit Card Offers and Comparison

-Although there is still a credit crunch in place, it's wise if you keep your personal and business expenses separate for VAT and accounting purposes.
+While the economy recovers from the effects of the pandemic, it's wise to keep your personal and business expenses separate for VAT and accounting purposes.
 That's why it's advisable to get a business credit card even if you're trading as a sole trader or in a Limited Liability Partnership.
-If you have a limited company, then you should have cards in the name of your company.
+If, however, you have a limited (LTD) company, then your business credit card should be registered in the name of your company.

 - Does it charge an annual fee?